wolfcms/docs.wolfcms.org/source/configuration.rst

     :type: string
     :default: ``.html``

-    This option allows you to add a default suffix to your page :term:`URL`s to, for example, simulate static pages.
+    This option allows you to add a default suffix to your page :term:`URLs` to, for example, simulate static pages.